HughJeffner/FFRK-LabMem/README.md

 This allows the application to interact with the android device.
 First you'll need to enable developer options in the device settings and enable USB debugging.
 There are many tutorials online that cover this.

 You can connect via USB for physical devices or TCP using an emulator.
 You can set up TCP with a physical device as well but this is beyond scope.
 Android emulators seem to use different TCP port numbers, you'll have to look this up.
 The default host and port number configured in `FFRK-LabMem.exe.config` is `127.0.0.1:7555` which is for running MuMu app player on the local machine.

+### Screen offsets
+To allow different screen sizes, there are `screen.topOffset` and `screen.bottomOffset` in `FFRK-LabMem.exe.config`.
+This corresponds to the height in pixels of the gray bars at the top and bottom of your screen that FFRK uses to support different screen sizes.
+You can take a screenshot and measure them in a image editor, or just try to guestimate it.
+If you have no bars at the top or bottom just leave it the default of 0.

 ## Configuration
 Four different lab config files are provided: Balanced (default), Farm, Full, and Quick